resegoreey/dictionary-projects/README.md

 # 🕵️‍♂️ 1.
 Anagram Finder --

-* Description: Takes a list of words and group anagrams together using a dictionary.
+- Description: Takes a list of words and group anagrams together using a dictionary.

-* Concepts Used: String sorting, dictionaries, loops.
+- Concepts Used: String sorting, dictionaries, loops.

-* Bonus: Allows users to input their own words to find anagrams.
+- Bonus: Allows users to input their own words to find anagrams.

+# 🎲 2.
+Emoji Translator --

+- Description: Creates a dictionary that maps words to emojis.
+When a user inputs a sentence, replace words with their corresponding emoji.

+- Concepts Used: Dictionaries, string manipulation.

+- Bonus: Adding a reverse mode that converts emojis back to words.

-# 🏠 2.
+# 🏠 3.
 House Chores Tracker --

-* Description: Assigns chores to family members and tracks completion using a dictionary.
+- Description: Assigns chores to family members and tracks completion using a dictionary.

-* Concepts Used: Nested dictionaries, loops.
+- Concepts Used: Nested dictionaries, loops.

-* Bonus: Awards points for completed chores and display a leaderboard.
+- Bonus: Awards points for completed chores and display a leaderboard.

-# 🎭 3.
+# 🎭 4.
 Movie Database --

-* Description: Creates a dictionary-based movie database where users can add movies, rate them, and view all stored movies.
+- Description: Creates a dictionary-based movie database where users can add movies, rate them, and view all stored movies.

-* Concepts Used: Nested dictionaries, user input, dictionary manipulation.
+- Concepts Used: Nested dictionaries, user input, dictionary manipulation.

-* Bonus: Allows sorting movies by rating.
+- Bonus: Allows sorting movies by rating.

-# 🎮 4.
+# 🎮 5.
 RPG Character Creator --

-* Description: Creates a program where users can design an RPG character with stats stored in a dictionary.
+- Description: Creates a program where users can design an RPG character with stats stored in a dictionary.

-* Concepts Used: Nested dictionaries, random module.
+- Concepts Used: Nested dictionaries, random module.

-*Bonus: Allowing characters to "level up" by increasing stats.
+\*Bonus: Allowing characters to "level up" by increasing stats.

-# 🛍 5.
+# 🛍 6.
 Shopping Cart System --

-* Description: Builds a text-based shopping cart where users can add, remove, and view items along with their prices using a dictionary.
+- Description: Builds a text-based shopping cart where users can add, remove, and view items along with their prices using a dictionary.

-* Concepts Used: Dictionaries, loops, functions.
+- Concepts Used: Dictionaries, loops, functions.

-* Bonus: Implementing a checkout system that calculates the total.
+- Bonus: Implementing a checkout system that calculates the total.

-# 🏆 6.
+# 🏆 7.
 Student Grades Tracker --

-* Description: Stores student names as keys and a list of their grades as values.
+- Description: Stores student names as keys and a list of their grades as values.
 Allow adding grades and calculating averages.

-* Concepts Used: Dictionaries, lists, loops, functions.
+- Concepts Used: Dictionaries, lists, loops, functions.

-*Bonus: Implementing a ranking system to show the top students.
+\*Bonus: Implementing a ranking system to show the top students.

-# 🔍 7.
+# 🔍 8.
 Word Frequency Counter --

-* Description: Builds a program that takes a paragraph of text and counts how often each word appears using a dictionary.
+- Description: Builds a program that takes a paragraph of text and counts how often each word appears using a dictionary.

-* Concepts Used: String manipulation, dictionaries, loops.
+- Concepts Used: String manipulation, dictionaries, loops.

-* Bonus: Ignoring common words (e.g., "the," "is") and make it case-insensitive
+- Bonus: Ignoring common words (e.g., "the," "is") and make it case-insensitive